tamccullough/mubla/README.md

 ## Recommendations

 Organize your photos/videos in the same manner to use this flask app without problems.

+Take the time to set it up correctly.
+These are your memories afterall.

-If you so choose to make the directory structure different, you will then need to edit the main.py
+If you choose to make the directory structure different, you will then need to edit the main.py file.